 Hosts sometimes express the need to hide garbage receptacles because they don't look very elegant...and they're right.
-BUT, here are a couple of things you should consider before providing a tiny garbage can for a party.
+However, here are a couple of things to consider before providing small or hidden garbage cans for a party.

 The mess looks far worse.

 With trash in hand, a guest will look for a place to discard their disposable plate, beer, or plastic cup somewhere.
 Guests will look for about 5 seconds.
 If there's no obvious where to put trash, they will simply set it down on any flat surface.
 The result?
 The venue or residence ends up looking like last nights frat party.
 You could hire someone to bus tables, but the task doesn't typically warrant enough work to hire a person for this job.

 Solution: Place a large garbage can in every area you expect the guests to congregate.
 Don't worry about what the guests are thinking.
 Guests will appreciate the obvious place to put their trash; instead of the embarrassment of leaving their dirty dishes on your piano.
 (Yes we have seen this).

 Tip #2: Close the Bar when the party is over; never before.

 Should I close the bar during your presentation, meeting, or speech?
 No.

 You want to make sure everyone pays attention to the speech or show, and is not distracted at the bar or trying to get a drink.
 But here's something to think about: The only way you accomplish closing the bar is by removing the bartender.
 For an open bar, (which is usually the case) guests feel that regular bar rules no longer apply.
 What ends of happening: They circle like lions waiting for the bartender to return, (thinking it's any minute) the bar becomes crowded.
 Ever thrown a lion a a cube of meat while holding a steak?
 Then said: now watch this presentation before I give you the rest.
 Obviously a crazy analogy, but not far off the actual bar-psychology either.